 - 13.3.6.
-Transit Center and BRT/HOV Lanes: Travel lanes dedicated solely to buses and other high-occupancy vehicles (HOVs) reduce travel times for those who carpool or use transit. - Paseo del Norte and Unser Boulevard should be designed to accommodate BRT/HOV travel lanes. - (ii) Transfer between BRT routes and local buses should occur at a Transit Center maintained near the center of Volcano Heights to enhance its pedestrian and locational advantages. - (iii) Beginning 500 feet before intersections on Paseo del Norte and Unser and any other potential station locations, a minimum of 36 feet in the rights-of-way should be provided on BRT routes for BRT lanes and station platforms. - (iv) The final location and configuration of BRT and HOV lanes will be determined during the roadway design process, as well as from findings and recommendations from the MRCOG High-Capacity Transit study for Paseo del Norte expected in 2013.
+Transit Center and BRT/HOV Lanes: Travel lanes dedicated solely to buses and other high-occupancy vehicles (HOVs) reduce travel times for those who carpool or use transit. - (i) Paseo del Norte and Unser Boulevard should be designed to accommodate BRT/HOV travel lanes. - (ii) Transfer between BRT routes and local buses should occur at a Transit Center maintained near the center of Volcano Heights to enhance its pedestrian and locational advantages. - (iii) Lanes solely for the use of BRT should connect HOV lanes along Paseo del Norte and Unser Boulevard within the center of Volcano Heights. - (iv) Beginning 500 feet before intersections on Paseo del Norte and Unser and any other potential station locations, a minimum of 36 feet in the rights-of-way should be provided on BRT routes for BRT lanes and station platforms. - (v) The final location and configuration of BRT and HOV lanes will be determined during the roadway design process, as well as from findings and recommendations from the MRCOG High-Capacity Transit study for Paseo del Norte expected in 2013.